BIOS3010/Module-11-Genome-Assembly/04-assembly-quality.md

-QUAST kan bli brukt til å måle både "contiguity" og "correctness".

-TODO:
-Kanskje dette blir litt for likt med oppgavene i nr.
-3...
-- [] Map the fastq reads to the reference genome with Bowtie2.
-JEG KAN GJØRE DETTE PÅ FORHÅND.
-LAGE EN SORTED BAM OG INDEX.
-SÅ KAN VI SE PÅ DEKNINGEN OG SAMMENLIGNE DETTE MED CONTIGSENE.
-DE MAPPER ALTSÅ CONTIGSENE MED MINIMAP.
-- [] Sort and index the bam file
-- [] Index the fasta file so that it can be loaded in IGV.
-- [] Check if the contigs and scaffolds can be mapped to the reference using Minimap2.
-- [] Ask the students to view everything in IGV.

 # Assembly quality assessment

 Doing _de novo_ assembly on Illumina sequenced SARS-CoV-2 genomes is often very "easy", meaning that we have such high coverage that we almost always get only a single contig representing the entire genome.
 This is of course a good thing, but it does not provide much opportunity for learning about the complexities of the assembly process.
 Therefore we will attempt to assemble the genome of the [Mpox virus](https://en.wikipedia.org/wiki/Mpox).
 Mpox belongs to the family _Poxviridae_ together with other viruses such as variola virus which causes smallpox (kopper).
 Poxviruses have large double-stranded DNA genomes.
 The Mpox genome consists of almost 200.000 kb and 181 protein coding genes.
 We will assemble a Mpox genome _de novo_ from Illumina sequences.